dev-mariko7/bilemo/README.md

 ## How to test API

 Dowload and install INSOMNIA.
-After that, following the technical documention API bilemo available on api/doc To get the token you have to send the user infos on api/login_check like this
+After that, following the technical documention API bilemo available on `api/doc` To get the token you have to send the user infos on `api/login_check` like this
 >
 >{
->   "username": "username1",
+>   "username": "username1@test.test",
 >   "password": "password1"
 >}

 when you obtained the token it is necessary to include it in the requests of API who requires token

+// attraper method not allowed http exception(405) en mode post api/doc
+// ajouter le contexte pour enlever les antislashes + evenement attraper